 Depression may feel like a pair of murky glasses that might have you viewing the world as a hopeless place.
 Are you feeling persistently sad, having difficulty leaving bed or a tough time falling or staying asleep?
 Perhaps you simply don’t have the energy or desire for previously enjoyed activities, your appetite is not the same, you don’t feel good about yourself and just feel like you are at rock bottom.
-As much as you try to keep it together, it feels like you are barely surviving.
+As much as you try to keep it together, it may feel like you are barely surviving.
 You might swing between feeling tired and sleepy all of the time, to feeling agitated and restless, with no comfortable in-between.
-You may even realize that you are just not able to function as you once did and this feeling is taking a toll on your life.
+You may even realize that you are just not able to show up in the world as you once did and this feeling is taking a toll on your life.

 Do I Have Depression?

 It is completely normal to experience periods where you feel down, especially if you’ve experienced a recent loss or disappointment.
 This is part of the human condition.
-However, if you persistently experience several of the symptoms below for extended periods of time and it causes a disruption in your day to day functioning, you might be suffering with a form of depression:
+However, if you persistently experience several of the symptoms below for extended periods of time and it causes a disruption in your day to day functioning and relationships, you might be suffering with a form of depression:

 - Trouble falling and staying asleep